chengyuanmao819/LOL-analysis/README.md

 # Introduction
 ## General Introduction
 <a href="https://en.wikipedia.org/wiki/League_of_Legends">League of Legends (LoL)</a>, developed and published by <a href="https://en.wikipedia.org/wiki/Riot_Games">Riot Games, Inc.</a> in 2009, is a multiplayer online battle arena video game that has gained immense popularity worldwide.
 With its vast player base, it has emerged as one of the most influential and widely played esports titles in the gaming industry.
-The dataset we will be working with is a professional dataset curated by Oracle's Elixir, which records match data from professional LoL esports gaming events throughout the year 2023.
+The dataset we will be working with is a professional dataset curated by <a href="https://oracleselixir.com/tools/downloads">Oracle's Elixir</a>, which records match data from professional LoL esports gaming events throughout the year 2023.

 ## Question Identification
 In a game of League of Legends, 10 players are divided into two teams to compete against each other.
 Each player has their own role and responsibilities, but the ultimate goal is to secure as many strategic resources as possible and eventually destroy the enemy's <a href="https://leagueoflegends.fandom.com/wiki/Nexus">Nexus</a> located in their base.
 On the League of Legends map, <a href="https://leagueoflegends.fandom.com/wiki/Turret">turrets</a> (tower) are considered one of the most important strategic resources.
 Taking down an opponent's turret not only grants each player on the team additional gold but also provides control over neutral resources and vision around the turret area.
 More importantly, if a team manages to take the first (mid lane) turret in a game, it signifies that they have gained an early advantage, which can have a profound impact on the team's economy and overall game situation.